 This article will introduce you 4 free ways to transfer Google Drive files to OneDrive.
 Read it and find the one that suits you most.

 Nowadays, more and more users are trying to store their data on cloud storage drives.
-Many cloud storage drives provide a certain storage volume for free, and because of this, a lot of users sign up for many accounts or using more than one cloud drives for more free storage volume.
+Many cloud storage drives provide a certain storage space for free, and because of this, a lot of users sign up for many accounts or using more than one cloud drives for more free storage space.

 Luckily, there are total 4 free and easy to operate solutions in this article, three of which are common ways, and the last one is a new way which is very polular because it can save you a lot of time.